SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 The list of automations is organized by Insight and Entity, and each section can be collapsed and expanded.
 On each card you will find:
 * The time and date when the automation was run.
-* The name and description of the associated Playbook.
+* The name and description of the associated playbook.
-* The Playbook’s current status.
+* The playbook’s current status.
 * A link to **View Playbook** in the Automation Service UI.

 :::note
-During the Beta, you may have to manually refresh this screen to see the most current Status.
+You may have to manually refresh this screen to see the most current Status.
 :::

-If you click **View Playbook**, the Automation Service UI will open to the Playbook Status page:
+If you click **View Playbook**, the Automation Service UI will open to the playbook status page:

 <img src={useBaseUrl('img/cse/automations-playbook-status.png')} alt="Playbook status" width="600"/>